A Novel ‘Human Experiment’: Professor Dianne Greenfield Studies How the Shutdown Has Affected the Waters of Long Island Sound

 Professor Dianne Greenfield and the Long Island Sound

-Since the beginning of August, Professor Dianne Greenfield (GC/Queens, Earth and Environmental Sciences/Environmental Sciences), members of her lab based at the Advanced Science Research Center (ASRC), and colleagues at City College have been taking advantage of a completely novel “human experiment” — set in motion by the physical shutdowns tied to the COVID-19 pandemic — to investigate how sudden changes in activity affect the surrounding coastal and marine environments.
+Since the beginning of August, Professor Dianne Greenfield (GC/Queens, Earth and Environmental Sciences/Environmental Sciences), members of her lab based at the Advanced Science Research Center (ASRC), and the laboratory of Professor Maria Tzortziou (GC/City, Earth and Environmental Sciences/Earth & Atmospheric Science) have been taking advantage of a completely novel “human experiment” — set in motion by the physical shutdowns tied to the COVID-19 pandemic — to investigate how sudden changes in activity is affecting the surrounding coastal and marine environments.

 “Never in modern history have spatial and temporal trends of natural resource use been as drastically and significantly altered at a global scale than during the current COVID-19 pandemic,” Greenfield says.
 “This study will provide unparalleled insight to how changes in human behavior can influence coastal water quality and microbial assemblages, using an urban estuary — Long Island Sound — as the study site.
 Results will impact both scientific and societal realms as well as inform biogeochemical and ecological models.”

 Greenfield and her research team are currently studying samples that were collected before the start of the pandemic.
 They chose to focus on Long Island Sound because it is the apex of the junction between Long Island, New York City, and Connecticut.
 During the shutdown, there have been substantial changes to the Metro-North schedules, for example, as ridership from commuters — such as Greenfield herself — declined precipitously.
 “We’ve evolved from a highly dynamic commuting society to one that relies primarily on remote connections,” she says.
 “A big part of this is how people move in and out of the city, particularly the people who come into the city for work.”